whitehatboy005/Virtual-Assistant-Jarvis/README.md

 3. Create a new project.
 4. Generate an API key for your project.
 5. Copy the API key provided.

-## Contributing

-Contributions are welcome!
-Here's how you can contribute to improve this project:

-- Fork the repository
-- Create a new branch (`git checkout -b feature/improvement`)
-- Make your changes
-- Commit your changes (`git commit -am 'Add feature/improvement'`)
-- Push to the branch (`git push origin feature/improvement`)
-- Create a new Pull Request

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License